LearnSaaS

 Trailhead: The Community Moat

 By making Salesforce "fun" to learn, they've created millions of advocates.
-An IT manager is more likely to buy Salesforce because there are 5 million people on LinkedIn with "Salesforce Certification," compared to only a few thousand for niche competitors.
+An IT manager is more likely to buy Salesforce because there are millions of people on LinkedIn with "Salesforce Certification," compared to only a few thousand for niche competitors.
+Trailhead turns the labour market into a distribution channel: companies standardise on the platform their hires already know.

 Competitors